-DNV’s excellent Energy Transition Outlook (ETO) Report Energy Outlook – Oil and Gas provides an outlook and forecast on the world’s energy mix to 2050.
+DNV’s excellent Energy Transition Outlook (ETO) Report Energy Outlook on Oil and Gas provides an outlook and forecast on the world’s energy mix to 2050.
 The full report can be requested from https://eto.dnvgl.com/2018.
 This summary focuses on the oil and gas sector report.

-1 Abbreviations used
+1. Abbreviations used

 One EJ is